Have you ever experienced a serious setback?

 - Creative endeavors

 - …and more

-Not only so you can see what they’re doing, but so that you can write for them.
-Established blogs have large and loyal audiences and have proven that a particular niche really WORKS.
+Established blogs have large and loyal audiences and have proven that a particular niche or certain article topics really WORK.

-First step, Google or use Feedly to find blogs on topics you are interested in.
+First step, use Google or Feedly (a blog aggregator) to find blogs on topics you are interested in.

-How do you evaluate?
-Look at these factors:
+How do you evaluate them?
+Consider these factors: